KevinMLanderos/NetBio/README.md

-# NetBio
+# NetBio - Web Page

-This repository harbors all the scripts used during the accomplishment of the Challenge.
+This repository harbors all the HTML, CSS, ... files that helped us to create our web page.

-## Clubbers
+## Tem Members
 Elizabeth Márquez
 Kevin Meza
 Diego Camacho